zytedata/zyte-autoextract/README.rst

     {"url": "http://example.com/bar", "meta": "id2", "articleBodyRaw": false}

 See `API docs`_ for a description of all supported parameters in these query dicts.
-Note that the API docs mention batch requests and their limitation (no more than 100 queries at time); these limits don't apply to the queries.jl file (i.e. it may have millions of rows), as the command-line script does its own batching.
+API docs mention batch requests and their limitation (no more than 100 queries at time); these limits don't apply to the queries.jl file (i.e. it may have millions of rows), as the command-line script does its own batching.